jotaalvim/jotaalvim/README.md

 My name is João Alvim.
-I'm in my first year of my masters degree in Formal Methods, Development Validation and Maintenance of Software at University of Minho.
+I'm in my second year of my masters degree in Formal Methods, Development Validation and Maintenance of Software at University of Minho.
 I love for programming and open-source software, to which I am trying to make more and more contributions.

 I was introduced to programming when I was 10 in coderdojo, starting with scratch and soon after beeing introduced to python.
 Many years later, in university, I got the chance to be a volunteer there, teaching young kids!
 Also in university, I discovered haskell, and since then, haskell has been my go to language.